as228gc/1dv610-laboration2/src/modules/Transaction/README.md

 # Transaction

-## To create a transaction
+### Dependencies

+#### Enums
+* TransactionType
+* ExpenseCategory
+* IncomeCategory

+### Constructor

+#### Parameters
+* Date - The date of the transaction
+* Amount - The amount of money the transaction involves
+* Transaction type - The type of the transaction.
+(EXPENSE or INCOME, using the TransactionType enumeration)
+* Category - Income category or Expense category.
+(Using the enumerations for IncomeCategory or ExpenseCategory)

+Throws error if invalid category or amount is entered.
+The entered category has to be of the correct transaction type.
+For example a transaction created as an expense can not be categorized as income.

 * The amount has to be a positive number.

 * There are two different types of transactions.
-Income and expense.
+INCOME and EXPENSE.

-* The entered category has to be of the correct transaction type.
-For example a transaction created as an expense can not be categorized as income.

-## Dependencies

-### Constructor

-Throws error if invalid category or amount is entered.

 Example
 ```